- Couse Code: AVI20325

 › Blended Delivery (Standard Option)

-This course combines self-paced online learning with eight days of face-to-face practical training.
+This course combines self-paced online learning with five days online instructor-led training plus 3 day practical workshop.
 Participants complete theory components online at their own pace before attending scheduled practical sessions, where screening procedures and operational tasks are practised in controlled, industry-relevant environments.

 The practical component focuses on maritime screening activities, including passenger screening, screening of items and personal effects, access control procedures, physical search techniques, operation of approved screening technologies (such as X-ray or 3D CT systems and electronic metal detection equipment), and the application of approved maritime security procedures used at Australian ports and cruise terminals.